batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 is to protect operations from yourself.

 Testing plays a crucial role in verifying that the software aligns with its intended functionality.
-As Robert C. Martin once aptly noted, _"Truth can only be found in one place: the code."_ But what happens when that truth is distorted by human error?
+As Robert C. Martin once noted, _"Truth can only be found in one place: the code."_ But what happens when that truth is distorted by human error?
 That is where tests come into play, ensuring that the software we envisioned aligns with what's running in production.
-However, like any tool wielded by humans, its effectiveness can vary significantly.
+However, like any tool wielded by humans, its effectiveness varies significantly.
 Over-testing can slow down the development process, while inadequate or irrelevant tests can provide a false sense of security.
 Striking the right balance is crucial.

 The good news is, developers aren't resistant to change; they're resistant to slowdowns.
 If presented with tools that enhance safety without compromising